 In the present paper we propose to satisfy both requirements by using a Near-Cointegrated modelling based on averaging estimators [see B. Hansen (2007, 2008, 2009) and Jardet, Monfort and Pegoraro (2009a)], in order to meet the first condition, and the no-arbitrage theory, in order to meet the second one.
 Moreover, the dynamic interactions of this large set of variables is based on the statistical notion of New Information Response Function, recently introduced by Jardet, Monfort and Pegoraro (2009b).
-This technical toolkit is then used to propose a new approach to two important issues: the "conundrum" episode and the puzzle of the relationship between the term premia on long-term yields and future economic activity.
+This technical toolkit is then used to analyze three monetary policy tightening episodes (1994, 1999 and 2004) and to study the puzzling relationship between the term premia on long-term yields and future economic activity.
 Let us now describe more precisely these technical points as well as these empirical issues.

-The foundation of our approach is based on a careful VAR modelling of the dynamics of some basic observable variables, namely $Y_t = (r_t, R_t, G_t)'$, where r_t is a short rate, R_t a long rate and G_t is the Log of the real gross domestic product (GDP).
+The foundation of our approach is based on a careful VAR modelling of the dynamics of some basic observable variables, namely $Y_t = (r_t, R_t, G_t)'$ , where $r_t$ is a short rate, $R_t$ a long rate and $G_t$ is the Log of the real gross domestic product (GDP).
 These variables are also considered in the pioneering paper of Ang, Piazzesi and Wei (2006) [APW (2006), hereafter] whose model constitutes a benchmark of our study.
 The observability of the basic variables allows for a crucial step of econometric diagnostic tests on stationarity, cointegration, and number of lags.
-In our application, based on quarterly observations of US yields and real GDP, this analysis shows a unique cointegration relationship, namely the spread $S_t = R_t - r_t$, and then leads to a cointegrated VAR(3), denoted by CVAR(3), for the variables $X_t = (r_t, S_t, g_t = \Delta G_t)'$, which are exactly the ones appearing in the VAR(1) model considered by APW (2006).
+In our application, based on quarterly observations of US yields and real GDP, this analysis shows a unique cointegration relationship, namely the spread $S_t = R_t - r_t$ , and then leads to a cointegrated VAR(3), denoted by CVAR(3), for the variables $X_t = (r_t, S_t, g_t = \Delta G_t)'$ , which are exactly the ones appearing in the VAR(1) model considered by APW (2006).

-This VAR modelling rises the huge "discontinuity" problem, already stressed by Cochrane and Piazzesi (2008), that is, the dramatic difference between long-run predictions based on the CVAR(3) and an unconstrained VAR(3) model (for X_t).
+Nevertheless, the presence of unit roots is wrongly induced by the high persistence of (stationary) interest rates and this phenomenon rises the huge "discontinuity" problem, already stressed by Cochrane and Piazzesi (2008), that is, the dramatic difference between long-run predictions based on the CVAR(3) and an unconstrained VAR(3) model (for $X_t$ ).
 An additional problem is the well known bias that stands out when estimating without constraints dynamic models which are "nearly non-stationary".
-Among the possible ways of tackling this problem, we choose the one based on the local-to-unity asymptotic properties of predictions based on averaging estimators [see B. Hansen (2007, 2008, 2009)].
+Among the possible ways of tackling these problems, we choose the one based on the local-to-unity asymptotic properties of predictions based on averaging estimators [see B. Hansen (2007, 2008, 2009)].
+More precisely, we consider the averaging among the estimators of the cointegrated and unconstrained VAR(3) models (for $X_t$ ).
 In order to motivate and to evaluate the prediction performances of these averaging estimators we propose a Monte Carlo study comparing these performances with those of natural competitors, namely bias-corrected estimators like Indirect Inference estimator, Bootstrap estimator, Kendall's estimator and Median-unbiased estimator.
-We thus are lead to a Near-Cointegrated VAR(3) model, or NCVAR(3), in which the averaging parameter is obtained by optimizing the out-of-sample predictions of a variable of interest4.
+We thus are lead to a Near-Cointegrated VAR(3) model, or NCVAR(3), in which the averaging parameter is obtained by optimizing the out-of-sample predictions of a variable of interest.
 Given the application we have in mind, this variable is chosen to be the expectation part of a long-term yield.
 Our empirical application fully confirms the theoretical results in Hansen (2009), since the NCVAR(3) model allows for a large reduction of the out-of-sample root mean square-forecast errors (RMSFE) in interest rates.